What is a Low Residue Diet/ Low Fiber Diet?

 - When improving nutritional fiber, it is also essential to drink plenty of “Fluid”.

-What Are Some Advantages Of Low Residue Diet
+What Are Some Advantages Of This Diet

-A low residue diet has several advantages, which can render it appealing and attractive.
+This diet has several advantages, which can render it appealing and attractive.
 Let’s see some of them below.

 - First, because it includes very small quantities of fiber and thus very little residue, stomach production is very low.
 In specific, this can help people with an ileostomy, but can also help people with a colostomy to live simpler.